erfz/milliq_mcgen/mesonPt/README.md

-Code to obtain cross sections and pT distributions for pi0, rho, omega, phi, eta, etaprime production.
+Code to obtain cross sections and pT distributions for pi0, rho, omega, phi, eta, etaprime production, as well as muons from pi/K decays and from heavy flavor (Heavy flavor muons however should be taken from the ../muonw folder).

-The distributions are stored in `pt_dists.root`. y-axis units are "particles per minbias event per 50 MeV bin".
+The distributions are stored in `pt_dists*.root`, (see comment at the end). y-axis units are "particles per minbias event per 50 MeV bin in abs(eta)<2".
-So, the total cross section for a given particle is the sum of all bin contents ("particles per minbias event") times the MinBias cross section (CMS recommends 69.2 mb @ 13 TeV, for demonstrator paper we ended up using 80 mb found by ATLAS and various tools).
+So, the total cross section for a given particle is the sum of all bin contents ("particles per minbias event in abs(eta)<2") times the MinBias cross section (CMS recommends 69.2 mb @ 13 TeV, for demonstrator paper we ended up using 80 mb found by ATLAS and various tools).

 This was originally done using CMS MC samples (Summer16, with TuneCUETP8M1).